18F/Dot-Net-Encasement/README.md

 private string _methodName = "GetLanguageList";
 ```

-Now, edit the public method `ContentResult` to call the SOAP service and format the response:
+Now, edit the public method of the `SoapController` class to call the SOAP service and format the response:

 ```csharp
 public ContentResult Get(string methodName)